 When a party believes that they have a need for financial assistance from the other party, alimony can be requested.
-As with child support, the Court can award temporary alimony until the final divorce hearing is held, at which time a "permanent" alimony amount may be ordered.
-Permanent alimony may be awarded following a marriage of long duration, following a marriage of moderate duration under certain circumstances, and following a marriage of short duration if exceptional circumstances.
+As with child support, the Court can award temporary alimony until the final divorce hearing is held, at which time a final alimony amount may be ordered.
+An alimony determination will factor in the length of the marriage.
+There is a rebuttable presumption that a short-term marriage is a marriage having a duration of less than 7 years, a moderate-term marriage is a marriage having a duration of greater than 7 years but less than 17 years, and long-term marriage is a marriage having a duration of 17 years or greater.

 Alimony can be withheld from the paying parties paycheck or the party can be ordered to pay the money to Support Enforcement who will distribute it to the other party.
 If the party fails to pay Support Enforcement, one of their staff can testify that the payment was not made; instead of the party having to come to Court with an attorney.
 Also, failure to pay can result in the suspension of driving privileges. (although the court can grant a "work" permit) Lastly, if a party is unemployed or underemployed and fails to pay court ordered support, the judge can order the party to seek employment and enter a job training or work program.